josmar-crwdstffng/angular/aio/content/guide/lazy-loading-ngmodules.md

 <div class="alert is-helpful">

-For the final sample application with two lazy-loaded modules that this page describes, see the <live-example></live-example>.
+For the final sample application with two lazy-loaded modules that this page describes, see the <live-example name="lazy-loading-ngmodules"></live-example>.

 </div>